Combos Browse all Suggest

 |Commander / EDH||Legal|

 Creature — Elf Druid

 : Adapt 3.
-(If this creature has no +1/+1 counters on it, put three +1/+1 counters on it.)
+(If there are not +1/+1 counters on this, put three +1/+1 counters on this.)

 3 weeks ago